hxegon/lazytsm/README.md

 When you're in the program you can use `/` to filter, and you select what session you want to open with `enter`

-## V1 roadmap

-- [x] Config file
-- [x] extra directories
-- [x] Sort by .git/objects modtime
-- [x] Shorten $HOME parts of path to ~
-- [x] Write a proper readme
-- [x] nix build
-- [x] Automatically filter when user starts typing non command chars
-- [x] Make filter state style a bit prettier
-- [ ] command line args
-  - [ ] help option
-- [ ] nix _Installation instructions_
-- [ ] Instructions for adding popup window shortcut

-- [ ] Store timestamp when a selecting a session, and use it to sort by most recently used
-- [ ] Modes: default to search, but also have an ibuffer like mode where you can mark sessions for deletion
-- [ ] List project tmux sessions, differentiate list items ( No duplicates of standard projects! )
-- [ ] Parse ssh host config and have a way to start / reattach to a session on a remote host
-- [ ] A way to save / restore sessions, or start sessions based on a config file